Checkmarx/capital/README.md

 c{api}tal can also be used for conducting your own API Security CTF event.

-Visit [capital-ctf.com](https://www.capital-ctf.com/) to learn about the vulnerabilities and the challenges.

 Features:
 ----------
 Contains 10 challenges based on the <a href="https://owasp.org/www-project-api-security/" target="_blank">OWASP top 10 API risks</a>